regaudit/CRPD-l10n-zh/MHL-China/Four-progresses-MHA-1st-case.en.md

 > The plaintiff of the first case in Mental Health Law of China, Xu Wei, is a man who has been committed to psychiatric hospital and institutions for about 14 years (from 2002 to 2017).
-When Mental Health Law was enacted in May of 2013, Xu Wei was able to ask for dischargement with the assistance of lawyer Yang and a dedicated NGO.
+When Mental Health Law was enacted in May of 2013, Xu Wei was able to ask for discharge with the assistance of lawyer Yang and a dedicated NGO.
 Even though the MHL set explicitly the patient's right to sue as well as their right to discharge by themselves (in the situation of no dangerousness), the persons with psychosocial(mental)